lecritch/time_series_models-chi-sea-dsc/README.md

 When Looking at the ACF graph for the original data, we see a strong persistent correlation with higher order lags.
 This is evidence that we should take a first diefference of the data to remove this autocorrelation.

+This makes sense, since we are trying to capture the effect of recent lags in our ARMA models, and with high correlation between distant lags, our models will not come close to the true process.

+Some rules of thumb:
+  - If the autocorrelation shows positive correlation at the first lag, then try adding an AR term.

+  - If the autocorrelatuion shows negative correlation at the first lag, try adding MA terms.

 This autocorrelation plot can now be used to get an idea of a potential MA term.
-A statistically significant lag of 1 suggests adding 1 MA term.
+Our differenced series shows negative significant correlation at lag of 1 suggests adding 1 MA term.
 There is also a statistically significant 2nd, term, so adding another MA is another possibility.

 > If the ACF of the differenced series displays a sharp cutoff and/or the lag-1 autocorrelation is negative--i.e., if the series appears slightly "overdifferenced"--then consider adding an MA term to the model.
 The lag at which the ACF cuts off is the indicated number of MA terms.
 [Duke](https://people.duke.edu/~rnau/411arim3.htm#signatures)